-5. Complaints about Trust staff or directors
+5. Complaints about academy / Trust staff or directors / local academy councillors

 Complaints against staff of an academy in the Trust will:

 - Be dealt with by the headteacher of the academy. - Follow the complaints procedure, including a panel hearing where applicable.